Smithsonian Institution: Treaties Exhibition

 - Year Completed

-Through the display of eight original Treaty documents, this new exhibition explores the relationship between Native American Nations and the government of the United States.
-Visitors are to leave with a clear understanding that while Native American treaties remain U.S. law, their stories are far from over.
+Through the display of eight original Treaty documents, this exhibition explores the relationship between Native American Nations and the United States Government, as well as the history and legacy of US-American Indian diplomacy from the colonial period through to the present.

-Through a design-build process with Hadley Exhibits, R&P worked closely with NMAI’s initial concepts to develop a gallery design that carefully paces the visitor through the challenging and provocative narratives.
-The development of the project involved extensive consultation with representatives of the treaty nations.
+Through a design-build process with Hadley Exhibits, R&P worked closely with NMAI’s concepts to develop a design that carefully paces the visitor through the challenging and provocative narratives.
+This involved extensive consultation with representatives of the Treaty Nations.

 Each zone is thematically organized and includes a circular Wampum Belt representation overhead.
-Great care was put into the suspended beads installation, which were strung together, and carefully weighted and colored.
-This central feature helped draw visitors into each zone, provided a location where they could get a full 180° view of the zone, and provided an area to reflect and contemplate the story.
+Great care was put into the suspended beads installation, which were strung together and carefully weighted and colored.
+This central feature helped draw visitors into each zone, and provided an area to reflect and contemplate the story.
 The metaphor of the Guswenta Wampum was also integrated into the information panels.
-Each thematic story is told with the two perspectives side-by-side making the “two ways of being” a key feature of the interpretation.
+Each thematic story is told with the two perspectives side-by-side making the ‘two ways of being’ a key feature of the interpretation.

-The Museum’s initial intent was to target the exhibit towards legislators and politicians to gain a greater understanding at the congressional level of the never-ending struggle that Native Americans face to preserve their treaty rights.
-However, it was later broadened to be more accessible to a wider visitor audience.
+The Museum’s initial intent was to target the exhibit towards legislators and politicians to gain a greater understanding at the congressional level of the struggle that Native Americans face to preserve their Treaty rights.
+It was later broadened to be more accessible to a wider visitor audience.

-R&P worked side-by-side with multiple levels of museum personnel to organize complex information into an exhibit that would dramatically change people’s understanding of Native American history.
-This project establishes a new path for the Museum where intellectual scholarship, collections, and design of the visitor experience work together to create a new understanding of very complex content.
+R&P worked side-by-side with multiple levels of Museum personnel to organize intricate information into an exhibit that would dramatically change people’s understanding of Native American history.
 The exhibition won the 2016 AAM Award of Excellence in Exhibitions, a first for the Museum.